Beginning July 1st, there will be a 3% surcharge fee on all cards. ACH online bank payments don’t have a fee.

 Secure Your Future in Building Safety

 Ready to begin?
-Registration for the Fall 2026 intake begins on May 4, 2026.
+Registration for Fall 2026 begins on May 4, 2026.
 Because space is limited and filled on a first-come, first-served basis, early registration is highly encouraged.
+Classes begin September 8, 2026.

 Permit Technician Salary & Earnings Potential in Washington